Forest-Economics-Goettingen/optimLanduse/README.md

 The here optimized farm composition corresponds to figure 3 (![f_u=2](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;f_u%3D2 "f_u=2")) in Gosling et al (2020).
-It can be seen that the farm composition that best fulfills all 10 indicators (i.e. the multi-criterial portfolio) practically only covers silvopasture and forest.
+It can be seen that the farm composition that best fulfills all 10 indicators (i.e. the multi-functional portfolio) practically only covers silvopasture and forest.
 The averaged observed farm portfolio in 2018 was, however, mainly composed of pasture and cropland and only small share of forest (circa 15 %).